Release under investigation and pre-charge bail

-We are calling on the government to improve release under investigation.
+We're calling on the government to improve the law on pre-charge bail and release under investigation.

-There also is evidence that there are people being released under investigation who are potentially a risk to victims of crime and the public in general, rather than being put on bail as would be more appropriate.
-This particularly impacts on victims, who may be targeted again by the same perpetrator.
+There also is evidence that there are people being released under investigation who are potentially a risk to alleged victims of crime and the public in general, rather than being put on pre-charge bail as would be more appropriate.

 An individual was arrested for rape and placed under bail.
 He was accused of a further sexual offence against the same complainant, but was then then released under investigation for the original rape accusation due to bail not being extended.
 This meant he was released with no conditions.